top of page

 “Provision of a catalogue and/or a comprehensive index is vital to allow future researchers to make use of your digital dialogue.
 It is advisable to work on the indexing while the material is being created rather than leaving it until later as it will be a massive task to undertake” Mary Bodfish.
 Create a catalogue using the link below to prevent your Digital Dialogue legacy from being lost.

-Capturing the best digital dialogue
+Capturing the best dialogue - interview tips

 Imagine you are a journalist or Netflix director in 2182 and you want to recreate 2022 in your docuseries.
 What details would you need?
 What questions would you liked to have asked?
 In 2022 what could you ask to digitally capture how people feel post brexit, post pandemic, new war that will give future docuseries integrity and credibility?